What Are Proteins?

 Amino Acids, Peptide Bonds & Levels of Protein Structure

 Organic molecules are large chemical compounds that contain carbon-hydrogen bonds and are found in living things.
-The major classes of organic molecules are carbohydrates, proteins, lipids and nucleic acids.
+The major classes of organic molecules are carbohydrates, proteins, lipids and

 Amino Acid Monomers